FUCKINGHACKERYO/stake/replit.md

-# Stake Casino Clone - 100% Accurate Replica
+# Stake Casino Clone - 100% Functional Replica

 ## Overview

-This is a comprehensive 100% accurate replica of Stake.com featuring all real-time casino games with authentic betting mechanics.
-Built with React/TypeScript for the frontend and Node.js/Express for the backend, it includes real betting functionality, live WebSocket features, authentic game mathematics, user authentication, transaction tracking, and a complete casino ecosystem matching the original Stake.com experience.
+This is a comprehensive 100% functional replica of Stake.com featuring all casino games, sports betting, and original games with authentic mechanics and real-time features.
+Built with React/TypeScript for the frontend and Node.js/Express for the backend, it includes PostgreSQL database integration, enhanced game graphics, live WebSocket features, authentic game mathematics, comprehensive sports betting system, user balance management, transaction tracking, and a complete casino ecosystem matching the original Stake.com experience.

 ## System Architecture